 Though G suite is preferred by most of the small businesses, large and medium enterprises are usually migrating to Office 365 for unlocking full-fledged features of Office 365 over G suite.
 To manage accounting for a small business is another important task for which Cloud based QuickBooks is the number one option as it also integrates with Office 365.

 Getting a domain is very easy nowadays, in my case I choose Go Daddy and for domain management I choose Cloudflare.
 For Domain name there are many options out there, you might want to look at a hosting company that gives you a free domain name with the hosting.

 Web Hosting Infrastructure

 For web platform I choose WordPress, WordPress has evolved over the years and is now a solid web platform where you can run all kind of application from just basic blogging, a community site to selling products online.
-For my own requirements, I had the need for 3 websites, so I have setup WordPress as Multi Site – which means that I can launch any number of site from one single platform.
+For my own requirements, I had the need for 3 websites, so I have set up WordPress as Multi-Site – which means that I can launch any number of a site from one single platform.
 I operate an online store that sells WordPress plugins, a community site for cyclists to my own blog.

 For monitoring my servers I have chosen two providers New Relic and Logentries.

 New Relic offers the tools to monitor the state of my applications, New Relic sends an automated alert to me when my servers become unavailable.

 Any server that runs any type of applications has several log files, analyzing these log files can give you visibility into your servers – in the past you needed a developer to get access to your logs.
 With Logentries this has changed, you can now analyze your server logs in real-time.
 With the Logentries custom tagging, you could easily spot errors as they occurred.